sdiehl/wiwinwlh/tutorial.md

 Scala language *does not* have an effect system.

-Scala is statically *compiled* to Java Virtual Machien bytecode.
+Scala is statically *compiled* to Java Virtual Machine (JVM) bytecode.

 Javascript
 ----------